RWS/studio-api-docs/apiconcepts/projectautomation/project_configuration.md

 -----
 The project can also optionally contain references to one or more termbases that should be used during translation to identify and translate well-known terminology.
 One of the termbases in the list should be marked as the default termbase.
 The default termbase is always to termbase that will be searched for matches first.
 Part of the termbase configuration is also a mapping from project language to termbase indexes, to make sure that the appropriate indexes are used for searching for terminology in the various project languages.
 For every termbase, a filter can be specified as well; this determines the content of the termbase that should searched within the context of this project.

 Termbases can either be file-based or server-based.
-SDL MultiTerm imposes the limitation that when links to server-based termbases are included in a project, they all have to reside on the same termbase server, since it cannot perform cross-server termbase searches.
+MultiTerm imposes the limitation that when links to server-based termbases are included in a project, they all have to reside on the same termbase server, since it cannot perform cross-server termbase searches.

 Analysis Bands
 -----